zwubbena/hb2-rdspd-funding/README.md

 #### 📜 Business Rule
 **BR-011: Total Funding Verification**
-> The total adjusted funding must be calculated using the adjusted per-student rate to verify that the funding mechanism successfully achieves the minimum allocation requirement.
+> The total adjusted funding must be calculated using the adjusted per-student rate to verify that the funding mechanism achieves the minimum allocation requirement.
 This serves as a validation step to ensure compliance with statutory requirements.

 #### 📘 Calculation Requirement